ilpoppattuso/shapelang/README.md

 ## Installation

-1. Clone the repository or download the source code.
+1. Clone the repository or download the source code;
 2. Install the required dependencies using pip:
     ```sh
     pip install numpy matplotlib